Latest information on council services that have been impacted by COVID-19.

 If you have any queries call 01623 463463 and press option 1.
 Out of hours and at weekends call 01623 463050.

-We are working with our homeless community, Derby City Mission and Framework outreach team to ensure that rough sleepers and volunteers are safe and well and social distancing guidelines are followed.
+We are working with our homeless community, Derby City Mission and Framework outreach team to ensure that rough sleepers and volunteers are safe and well and trying to move them into longer-term accommodation.

 Development management during COVID-19

 Applications are being dealt with as normal.
 If you have a general enquiry which is not related to a specific case please email firstname.lastname@example.org.
 If you have an active case, please contact your Case Officer by email.

 Applications are continuing to be validated and processed using the procedures detailed in the following document Development management during COVID-19 protocol (opens in a new window)

 Leisure and wellbeing

 Mansfield Palace Theatre and Mansfield Museum are closed until further notice.

 Public events and activities organised by us are to be postponed until further notice.

 Our children’s play areas, outdoor gym equipment and trim trails have reopened.
 We ask that visitors adhere to social distancing guidelines, wash their hands or use hand sanitiser before and after they use play equipment.
 Place your litter in bins provided.
 If bins are full take your litter home with you.